SkYri3L/mp3py/README.md

 # mp3py
-Simple Mp3 Player made in python controled via console
+Simple Mp3 Player made in python
+All controlled via the python console